Samsung/afl_cc/README.md

 # Fuzzing with controlled compilation

-This is built on top of [AFL fuzzer](https://github.com/google/AFL).
+This is the repo for the code we used in the paper [Improving Fuzzing through Controlled Compilation](controlled_compilation.pdf).
+It is built using [AFL fuzzer](https://github.com/google/AFL).
 There's a lot of commands on this page, and not everything will make sense :).
 If you have questions, don't hesitate to contact me!

 Prerequesites (tested on Ubuntu 16.04.6 LTS)
 -------------------------------------------